-The local NGO Sagarmatha Pollution Control Committee segregates and shreds the waste to reduce the volume and packs them the 1kg-capacity carry me back bags.
+The local NGO Sagarmatha Pollution Control Committee segregates and shreds the waste to reduce the volume and packs them the 1 kg-capacity carry me back bags as well as operates the pick-up and drop-off stations.
 The bags were designed by Super Local and are made by women group trained at moware design using waste materials.

-Sagarmatha Next team offers the bags to locals and visitors at the pick up station when leaving Sagarmatha National Park.
-Then the bags are disposed of in the dedicated bins placed at Lukla Airport.
-The local private airlines – Tara & Yeti Airlines – then transfer the waste to Kathmandu, where the social enterprise BW2V collects them for recycling at their facility.
+Sagarmatha Next and SPCC team offers the bags to locals and visitors at the pick up station when leaving Sagarmatha National Park.
+Then the bags are disposed of in the dedicated bins located in Lukla.
+The local private airline – Tara Airlines – then transfer the waste to Kathmandu, where the social enterprise Blue Waste to Value/BW2V collects them for recycling at their facility.

 After a successful pilot, we are looking forward to continuing with the carry me back project once the trekking season re-starts again in the Khumbu region, and replicate the model across other mountain regions of Nepal.